Uninett/Argus/docs/api.rst

    -  ``PUT``: updates and returns one of the logged in user’s notification profiles by primary key

-      -  Note that if ``timeslot`` is changed, the notification profile’s primary key will also change.
-This consequently means that the URL containing the previous primary key will return a ``404 Not Found`` status code.
       -  Example request body: same as ``POST`` to ``/api/v1/notificationprofiles/``